Deductions - limited tax liability

 - Deductions for trade union membership - This applies to those who pay the membership fees to a trade union.

-- Extra deduction pension savings in Denmark
+- Extra deduction for pension contributions

 The personal allowance is a total of DKK 47,000 (2019) and is deducted from income before municipal and state tax.
 You must be taxable in Denmark for one full income year to receive the full deduction.
 If you are liable for tax in Denmark for parts of the income year, you can choose to do a full-year conversion on your income instead, which will give you your personal allowance.
 The allowance amount depends on how long you have worked in Denmark.
 Whether it pays to do a full-year conversion or not depends on your salary.